 Adding a fun and unique element to your reading nook will make your kids want to spend time in this space.
 Hang some twinkling lights from the ceiling.
 Add a picture, a sign or other wall decor your kids might like.
 Add a small table where they can put their drinks and snacks down.

-If you want to make the reading nook more special, consider adding a personalized touch, like a custom throw pillow, blanket or wall art with their name, favorite colors, designs and more.
+If you want to make the reading nook more special, consider adding a personalized touch, like a custom throw pillow, blanket or wall art with their name, favorite colors, characters or designs they love, and more.

 BONUS: Go The Extra Mile

 If you really want to wow your kids, build a reading nook in an unexpected space, like an old armoire, a tree house or a boat.
 Add some wonder and whimsy to your design, make it special, make it magical.